 Casio Watches – A Quick Look Through its History

 Casio’s first foray into the watchmaking market came during the rise of digital watches.
 The company debuted the Casiotron in 1974 and was the first digital quartz watch in the market.
 Casio utilized their experience in developing electronic calculators to create a digital watch that displayed a running calculation to keep timekeeping as accurate as possible.
 The Casiotron was also the first digital watch to incorporate a date display.
 Currently, Casio features three well-known watch brands under their umbrella, each with its own particular specialties.

 Casio G-Shock Watch Series

 While Casio managed to carve their spot in the digital watch market thanks to the Casiotron, it wasn’t until the 1980s when Casio cemented their top spot in this market.
 With the release of the first G-Shock watch, Casio managed to tap into a relatively new market – the sports and outdoor industry.
 With G-Shock being the first timepiece with an exceptional level of shock resistance, it quickly became a popular option for thrill-seekers, athletes, and sports fans.
 It also took a rather bulky design which was quite different from the norm back then.

-This gave G-Shock a unique charm that undoubtedly assisted in propelling the rugged watch line to greater heights.
+G-Shock Watches are highly regarded for their tough, rugged build.
 Of course, the bulky and tank-like design of the G-Shock was not for everybody.
 Fortunately, G-Shock decided to introduce the sleeker, more compact, yet still equally durable Baby-G line in 1994.
 This smaller alternative was perfect for younger G-Shock fans and women who are not overly fond of the cumbersome standard G-Shock build.

 Casio Pro-Trek Watch Series